apache/tvm/docs/dev/index.rst

 **IRModule** is the primary data structure used across the entire stack.
 An IRModule (intermediate representation module) contains a collection of functions.
 Currently, we support two primary variants of functions.

 - **relay::Function** is a high-level functional program representation.
-A relay.Function usually corresponds to an end to end model.
+A relay.Function usually corresponds to an end-to-end model.
   You can view a relay.Function as a computational graph with additional support for control-flow, recursion, and complex data structures.
 - **tir::PrimFunc** is a low-level program representation that contains elements including loop-nest choices, multi-dimensional load/store, threading, and vector/tensor instructions.
 It is usually used to represent an operator program that executes a (possibly-fused) layer in a model.